WalkingMachine/sara_install/README.md

 1. Install our version control system, git. ``` sudo apt-get install git ```

 ## .rosinstall
-Sara_install make use of a tool called [wstool](https://wiki.ros.org/wstool).
-This piece of software use a configuration file named [.rosinstall](#src/.rosinstall) within wich we can define the list of packages we need to install.
-Depending on our needs, we can edit this file to change our configuration.
+Sara_install uses [wstool](https://wiki.ros.org/wstool).
+This piece of software uses a configuration file named [.rosinstall](#src/.rosinstall) wich define the list of packages required to install your configuration.
+Depending on our needs, you can edit this file to change your configuration.

 ## src
-The src directory is usually the place where all packages are cloned in a catkin workspace.
+The src directory is the place where all packages are cloned in a catkin workspace.
 Sara_install is no exception to this rule.
 The difference is that the packages within src can be managed by wstool.

 ## Workspace versioning layout
-This workspace is special since it is encapsuled within the sara_install git repo.
-This mean that it's configuration is versionnised and you can switch branches to change configuration.
-Thouhg, you need to keep in mind that the [src directory](#src) is purposely ignored by sara_install.
+This workspace is special since it is encapsulated within the sara_install git repo.
+This means that it's configuration is versionnised and you can switch branches to change configuration.
+Though, you need to keep in mind that the [src directory](#src) is purposely ignored by sara_install.
 [See .gitignore](#.gitignore).
-This is to les wstool be the main package manager and also maintain a retrocompatibility whith the old manual workflow.
-Each packages within src will not be touched by sara_install and remain their own individual git repositories.
+This is to let wstool be the main package manager and also to maintain retrocompatibility whith the old manual workflow.
+Each packages within src won't be modified by sara_install.
+They remain their own individual git repositories.

 ![Versionning layout](https://raw.githubusercontent.com/WalkingMachine/sara_install/complete_rework/WorkspaceLayout.jpg "Versionning layout")

+For instance, if you have a custom configuration within your src and want to try another one, you can checkout the new configuration branch without changing the content of your src.
+You will need to install this new configuration to update your src.

 ## Main workflow
 ### First complete installation